awinogradov/bem-on-rails/README.md

     $ thor -T

 Also generator creates initializer bem.rb with BEM constant.
+You should restart server after install.
 You can customize everythink!

 ## Usage